 Regular attendance is required.
 Roll will be checked at the beginning of each class period.
 If you miss 90 minutes or more of a class period, you will be considered absent for that day.
 2 tardies are considered to equal 1 absence.
+Since this course is to be taken concurrently with AUMT 1306, tardies and absences will be applied to both courses.
 When absences become excessive, and you have a failing grade average at the time of the excessive absence, you may be administratively dropped from the course and any concurrent courses, without notice.
-Any combination of absences.
+Any combination of absences or tardies that equal 4 or more is considered excessive.
+There are no excused absences.
 If the excessive absence occurs after the official drop date at the end of the semester, a grade of "F" will be issued.
 Leaving class without notifying your instructor is considered an absence, regardless of the time you left.